 The website utilizes PPS payment method with 4% fees on transactions.
 The pool uses the Stratum mining protocol and offers port 25/80 mining, with daily automatic payouts enabled.
 It has minimum withdrawal limits which sit at 0.001 BTC, 0.01 LTC, 0.01 ZEC or 0.1 ETH.
 Their website is HTTPS protocol ready and can be criticized for not having 2FA enabled.
 The UI is simple and well presented, thus being suitable for beginners.

-F2pool is currently second biggest litecoin pool by hashrate, controlling 56.5 TH/s of the blockchain.
+F2pool is currently the second-biggest Litecoin pool by hashrate, controlling 56.5 TH/s of the blockchain.

-Another one of the popular mining pools, AntPool has been founded in 2014.
+Another one of the largest mining pools, AntPool, was founded in 2014.
 The pool was founded by Xu Lingchao and Tian Xin and operates from China.
 The pool currently lets you mine a fairly solid number of cryptocurrencies, including BTC, BCH, LTC, ETH, ETC, ZEC, DASH, SC, XMC & BTM.
 There have been very few complaints about the legitimacy of this pool throughout the past.

 Is Litecoin mining still profitable?

 Depends on your gear, but if you don’t own an ASIC miner, it is not worth the setup and electricity.
-GPU and CPU mining are long unprofitable on litecoin network.
-According to coinwarz.com, mining litecoin is only barely more profitable than bitcoin (assuming you can produce same hashrate on both networks).
+GPU and CPU mining are long unprofitable on the Litecoin network.
+According to coinwarz.com, mining Litecoin is only barely more profitable than bitcoin (assuming you can produce the same hashrate on both networks).